 The Contractor shall have an interdisciplinary transition of care team to design and implement the transition of care plan and provide oversight and management of all transition of care processes.
 The transition of care team will consist of transitional care nurses in addition to any staff necessary to enhance services for Members and provide support for their return to the home or other community setting, and team members must be located within the State of Mississippi.
-The Member's Care Management acuity level) should be on the Transition of Care team unless that staff member is unavailable.
+The Member's Care Manager or specific contact on the Member's Care Management Team (depending on Care Management acuity level) should be on the Transition of Care team unless that staff member is unavailable.
 The Transition of Care Team Representative should be the